maths/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

 If you are using stack with sbcl (if you are using CentOS/sl5/RHEL with maxima from epel), use the following to generate a stand alone executable:

 * Get STACK working with Platform type set to 'Linux'.
 Run the health-check.
-It is important to do this everytime you upgrade your version.
+It is important to do this every time you upgrade your version.
 * Go into your moodledata/stack folder as the current directory, and run Maxima.
 * In Maxima, type the commands:
 ~~~~